bonitasoft/bonita-doc/md/expressions-and-scripts.md

 ### Provided variables

-You can also use a variable that is provided by the Bonita BPM Engine that is executing the process.
+You can also use a variable that is provided by Bonita BPM Engine that is executing the process.
 For example, an expression can include the id of the user performing a task in the process.
 To add a provided variable to an expression, select the variable from the **Select a provided variable...** drop-down list.

 The provided variables are:

-* activityInstanceId: the identifier of the activity instance (not available for a process-level expression)
+* `activityInstanceId`: the identifier of the activity instance (not available for a process-level expression)
-* loggedUserId: the identifier of the user who is performing an activity at the time when the expression is evaluated
+* `loggedUserId`: the identifier of the user who is performing an activity at the time when the expression is evaluated
-* processDefinitionId: the identifier of the process
+* `processDefinitionId`: the identifier of the process
-* processInstanceId: the identifier of the process instance
+* `processInstanceId`: the identifier of the process instance
-* rootProcessInstanceId: for a called process or an event subprocess, the identifier of the root process (note that if there are multiple layers of called processes or subprocesses, this is the root of the hierarchy, not the parent called process or subprocesses)
+* `rootProcessInstanceId`: for a called process or an event subprocess, the identifier of the root process (note that if there are multiple layers of called processes or subprocesses, this is the root of the hierarchy, not the parent called process or subprocesses)

 The provided variables list also contains a special variable, apiAccessor.
 This enables you to construct API calls in a script using autocompletion.
 For example, to get the number of overdue open tasks, choose `apiAccessor` from the list of provided variable, then add the `processAPI`, and then add `getNumberOfOverdueOpenTasks`.